+The venue itself now has a selection of stunning accommodation options including the boutique hideaway Red Row Retreat, Huckleberry Cottage and the stylish new Old Red Row.
 There are a number of fantastic hotels within 5 minutes of the venue which we have secured discounted prices with (please quote “Digitalab Residency” when booking)for anyone wanting to stay close by during the retreat.
 Please feel free to get in touch for more details on any venue.

 There is also a vast amount of accommodation available in the three major cities close by to the venue.
 Less than half an hour’s drive from Durham, Newcastle and Sunderland and their respective train stations, the venue is also easily accessible from the A1(M).